The Phoenix Group Board is committed to high standards of Corporate Governance, to protect our customers and shareholders and enhance our performance.

 Risk Committee

-Sustainabilty Committee
+Sustainability Committee

-The Sustainability Committee is responsible for ensuring the appropriateness of the Group’s sustainability strategy; supporting the Board in relation to the Group’s sustainability reporting (working with other Board Committees as appropriate); reviewing and challenging activities carried out within the business in relation to the sustainability strategy and ensuring that the strategy is embedded throughout the organisation.
-In addition, the Committee will support the Board in the achievement of corporate culture oversight, aligned with the Group’s purpose and values.
-The Sustainability Committee met six times in 2022.
+The Sustainability Committee is responsible for assisting the Board in overseeing the Group’s sustainability strategy and related activity, and approach to ESG matters.
+The Committee supports and advises the Board on matters relating to the Group’s sustainability reporting (working with other Board Committees as appropriate).
+In addition, the Committee will support the Board in the achievement of corporate culture and Diversity, Equity and Inclusion (‘DE&I’) oversight, aligned with the Group’s purpose and values.

 Role of the Chair of the Phoenix Group Holdings plc Board